 The previous post on the Leber-Rouen Tarot deck looked at the trumps and court cards.
 Most of the elements of most of the cards in the Leber-Rouen Tarot are easily understood.
 The Fool card also exists, and the image is a unique one.
 It is clearly communicating a kind of Folly and clearly classicized, but some details are elusive.
-The Fool is portrayed as a Roman warrior with armor and shield and a half-dozen weapons.
+The Fool is portrayed as a Roman warrior with armor, two shields, and a half-dozen weapons.
 He wears a Roman plumed helmet, but it is depicted as a giant snail whose extended body mimics the fool's extended tongue, goatee, and the serpentine handle on one of his several swords.
 About his head swarm a dozen nearly-identical g-shaped whatzits, one of which he seems to be attempting to catch with his tongue.
 The motto of the Fool is Velim fundam dari mihi, the proper translation of which is not immediately clear.

 Sorting Out the Obvious